zipvilization/Zipvilization/world/time/index.md

 A Farm matures.

+Higher development begins.

-A City develops.
+A City matures.

 SOLUM becomes Permanent Nature.

-Territorial relationships change.
+Territorial capacity changes.

+A Colonist sells Territory.

+Later, Territory may be acquired again.

 Each event creates a difference between: